Dave Morice: Biography

 He taught Introduction to Children's Literature, a graduate course in Elementary Education at the University of Iowa, for eight years.
 He was married to Milagros Quijada, an architect from Caracas, Venezuela, from 1985 to 1991.
 They have one son, Danny, who taught him "more about children, language, art, wordplay, teaching, and life than words can express."

 He is the Associate Editor of Sackter House Media, which publishes books by and about people with disabilities.
 He teaches writing classes at Kirkwood Community College in Cedar Rapids, Iowa.

-The Idiot and the Oddity

-In high school, he wrote and illustrated his first book-length work, The Idiot and the Oddity: A Children's Epic Poem, about a leprechaun named Scratch O'Flattery.
-Divided into seven chapters called "Books," the poem consists of approximately 1,250 rhyming couplets.
-It begins with the invocation to the muse:

-I sing, O Muse, of a story I know

-Of a Leprechaun boy just three inches low.